Stochastic and partial differential equations on non-smooth time-dependent domains: Abstract

 \section{Abstract}

-In this article, we consider the setting of single-valued, smoothly varying directions of reflection and non-smooth time-dependent domains whose boundary is H\"{o}lder continuous in time.
-In this setting, we prove existence and uniqueness of strong solutions to stochastic differential equations with oblique reflection.
-In the same setting, we also prove, using the theory of viscosity solutions, a comparison principle for viscosity solutions to fully nonlinear second-order parabolic partial differential equations and, as a consequence, we obtain existence and uniqueness for this class of equations as well.
-Our results are generalizations of two articles by Dupuis and Ishii to the setting of time-dependent domains.
+In this article, we consider non-smooth time-dependent domains whose boundary is $\mathcal{W}^{1,p}$ in time and single-valued, smoothly varying directions of reflection at the boundary.
+In this setting, we first prove existence and uniqueness of strong solutions to stochastic differential equations with oblique reflection.
+Secondly, we prove, using the theory of viscosity solutions, a comparison principle for fully nonlinear second-order parabolic partial differential equations with oblique derivative boundary conditions.
+As a consequence, we obtain uniqueness, and, by barrier construction and Perron's method, we also conclude existence of viscosity solutions.
+Our results generalize two articles by Dupuis and Ishii to time-dependent domains.

 2000\textit{\ Mathematics Subject Classification. }35D05, 49L25, 60J50, 60J60. \textit{Keywords and phrases. } Reflected diffusion, Skorohod problem, oblique reflection, time-dependent domain, stochastic differential equations, non-smooth domain, viscosity solution, parabolic partial differential equation, comparison principle, existence, uniqueness.